KC-Dexter/KC-Dexter/README.md

 <!-- Your title -->
-## Hi, I'm Kartavya Chauhan, a Developer 🚀 from INDIA!
+## Hi, I'm Kartavya Chauhan, a Programmer and Developer 🚀 from INDIA!

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/